 - Holding the cup in your hand, pour the milk into the centre of the cup slowly, from about a 15cm height.
 Circle the milk around the centre two or three times, depending on the speed and the size of the cup, until you are a centimetre from the top.

 - How you pour the remainder of the milk depends on which pattern you wish to create on top, with the most popular being the heart, rosette or tulip, in that order of difficulty.
 Experiment and find your favourite!

 - For the heart pattern: place the spout of the milk jug on the lip of the cup and wiggle it gently from side to side so that the milk comes forward.
 Finally, pull the milk jug forward so that the last bit of milk strikes through the pattern, dragging it down to the bottom, forming the heart shape.

-Don’t worry if you don’t get a pattern the first few times: the process goes by so quickly that it does take practice to get right.
-There are plenty of videos online with techniques to help create the various patterns, and nearly every coffee shop has a slightly different way of reaching the same results.
+Don’t worry if you don’t get flat white art or a latte pattern the first few times: the process goes by so quickly that it does take practice to get right.
+There are plenty of videos online with techniques to help create the various latte art patterns, and nearly every coffee shop has a slightly different way of reaching the same results.

 Regardless of the pattern on top, if the texture of the milk is correct then you will have made a beautiful, velvety smooth flat white - the texture and taste that millions of people have come to love.

 Final thoughts on how to make a flat white

 If you find a flat white a bit too small or weak for your tastes, try to avoid asking for an extra shot, as this will unbalance the careful ratios that make a flat white the sweet, strong drink that it is.
 At that point, you aren’t asking for a flat white anymore, and you’re probably annoying the barista!
 Either order another one, or try a cortado: the flat white’s younger, stronger sibling.